-Karen S. Jacks, MD, completed her undergraduate studies at the University of North Carolina at Chapel Hill and earned her medical degree at Brody School of Medicine at East Carolina University.
-She completed her internal medicine residency at the University Health Systems of Eastern Carolina, Pitt County Memorial Hospital, where she served as Chief Medical Resident and Clinical Assistant Professor.
+Karen S. Jacks, MD, completed her undergraduate studies at University of North Carolina at Chapel Hill and earned her medical degree at Brody School of Medicine at East Carolina University.
+She completed her internal medicine residency at University Health Systems of Eastern Carolina, Pitt County Memorial Hospital, where she served as Chief Medical Resident and Clinical Assistant Professor.
 She completed her hematology/medical oncology fellowship at University Health Systems of Eastern Carolina, Pitt County Memorial Hospital and Leo Jenkins Cancer Center.

 Dr. Jacks is a native of North Carolina.
 In her spare time, she enjoys spending time with her family and sewing.

 I care for each patient as a special individual as I would treat members of my own family.

 Alpha Omega Alpha

 American Medical Association